aimms/how-to/C_Examples/other-applications/index.rst

-WinUI Applications
+Other Applications
 ========================

-The application examples listed below illustrate the models described in the `AIMMS Optimization Modeling Book <https://documentation.aimms.com/_downloads/AIMMS_modeling.pdf>`_.
+The application examples listed below include the models described in the `AIMMS Optimization Modeling Book <https://documentation.aimms.com/_downloads/AIMMS_modeling.pdf>`_.
-Mainly focus in model development in older AIMMS's versions.
+These examples mainly focus on model development in older AIMMS's versions but these examples can also be used in the latest AIMMS version.
+Most examples use the WinUI or don't have an UI.

 .. toctree::
    :maxdepth: 1